 The archival series that lies at the heart of the work was assembled from a wide variety of sources by the Museum’s first curator, Henry Balfour (1863–1939).
-‘Photos I find are so important an adjunct to a Museum,’ he wrote in 1896, ‘that I try to beg all I can for a series I am making for the Museum.’
-By 1920 he had accumulated over 4,000 prints and negatives; by 1930, he decided to create a systematic research resource out of the material.
-‘When completed,’ he noted, ‘this collection will be very valuable for reference.’
+‘Photos I find are so important an adjunct to a museum’, he wrote in 1896, ‘that I try to beg all I can for a series I am making for the Museum.’
+By 1920 he had accumulated over four thousand prints and negatives and by 1930 decided to create a systematic research resource out of the material.
+‘When completed’, he noted, ‘this collection will be very valuable for reference.’

-Born in Bradford in 1966, Elizabeth Price studied at the Ruskin School of Art, and the Royal College of Art, London, and gained a PhD in Fine Art from the University of Leeds.
-She was the first artist-in-residence at the Rutherford Appleton Space Laboratory in Oxfordshire, and has exhibited at Tate Britain; BFI Southbank; the Whitechapel Art Gallery; Chisenhale; the Museum of Contemporary Art, Washington DC; BALTIC (Gateshead) and Frieze Art Fair.
-She was awarded the Turner Prize in 2012, and a year later received the 2013 Contemporary Art Society Annual Award, making her the recipient of two of the British art world’s most significant awards within 12 months.
+Born in Bradford in 1966, Elizabeth Price studied at the Ruskin School of Art and the Royal College of Art, London, and gained a PhD in Fine Art from the University of Leeds.
+She was the first artist-in-residence at the Rutherford Appleton Space Laboratory in Oxfordshire and has exhibited at Tate Britain, BFI Southbank, the Whitechapel Art Gallery, Chisenhale, the Museum of Contemporary Art, Washington DC, BALTIC (Gateshead) and Frieze Art Fair.
+She was awarded the Turner Prize in 2012 and then a year later received the 2013 Contemporary Art Society Annual Award, making her the recipient of two of the British art world’s most significant awards within twelve months.
 She has also been awarded the Paul Hamlyn Award for Artists.